sutta » an » an7 » Aṅguttara Nikāya 7.66

 Hoti kho so, bhikkhave, samayo yaṁ kadāci karahaci dīghassa addhuno accayena bahūni vassāni bahūni vassasatāni bahūni vassasahassāni bahūni vassasatasahassāni devo na vassati.

-There comes a time when, after a very long period has passed, the rain doesn’t fall.
-For many years, many hundreds, many thousands, many hundreds of thousands of years no rain falls.
+There comes a time when, after a very long period has passed—many years, many hundreds, many thousands, many hundreds of thousands of years—the heavens fail to rain.

 Deve kho pana, bhikkhave, avassante ye kecime bījagāmabhūtagāmā osadhitiṇavanappatayo te ussussanti visussanti, na bhavanti.